obaraelijah/obaraelijah/README.md

 # 👋 Hey there

 <div align="justify">
     Hello, I'm Elijah Samson,a versatile Full Stack Developer with a diverse skill set and a passion for technology.
-My expertise spans several programming languages, including TypeScript, JavaScript, Python, and C. I've honed my skills through extensive experience working on various projects and continuously learning new techniques.
+My expertise spans several programming languages, including JavaScript, Python,TypeScript, and C. I've honed my skills through extensive experience working on various projects and continuously learning new techniques.
 I'm always eager to take on new challenges and apply my knowledge to create impactful solutions.
-With my strong background in technology and my drive to continue learning, I'm confident in my ability to excel as a Full Stack Developer.
+With my strong background in technology and my drive to continue learning, I'm confident in my ability to excel as a Full Stack Developer.I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 <br/><a href="https://www.linkedin.com/in/elijah-samson-16619912a/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>